Learning to Retrieve User History and Generate User Profiles for Personalized Persuasiveness Prediction: Introduction

+We train the components through the joint optimization of a query generator and a profiler in the following three steps.
+First, we train the \emph{profiler} to leverage user records to generate effective textual profiles for view-change prediction.
+Second, building on this profiler, we score each user record based on the effectiveness of its resulting profiles for view-change prediction.
+Third, we train the \emph{query generator} to retrieve high-scoring user records from the user history pool.

-Our evaluation on the CMV dataset shows consistent gains over prior approaches, demonstrating the effectiveness of our framework for personalized persuasiveness prediction.
+Our evaluation on the CMV dataset shows consistent gains over prior approaches, demonstrating the effectiveness of our framework for personalized persuasiveness prediction, with further gains on OpinionQA and PRISM confirming that the benefits extend beyond CMV.
 Further analyses show that persuasion-relevant user characteristics vary across posts and predictor models, highlighting the need for predictor-specific, context-aware user profiles rather than generic or static attributes.
+Our retrieval-based design also exhibits computational advantages; compared to many baselines that use a summary of the entire user history, our method keeps per-instance inference cost 6--13× lower.
+Beyond view-change prediction, these findings suggest that effective personalization requires learning both what to retrieve from a user's history and how to summarize it for the given context.

-Our contributions are threefold: \begin{enumerate} \item We propose a framework that trains retrieval and user profiling modules without ground-truth annotations, using view-change prediction performance as the supervision signal. \item We introduce a \emph{persuasion-aware query generation} method that enables retrieval of user records relevant for personalized persuasion. \item We provide empirical evidence that effective user profiling is context-dependent and predictor-specific. \end{enumerate}
+Our contributions are threefold: \begin{enumerate} \item \textbf{Annotation-free learnable pipeline.} We train retrieval and profiling via view-change prediction as a utility-based signal, without ground-truth annotations. \item \textbf{Persuasion-aware query generation.} We retrieve user records by context-relevant aspects rather than semantic similarity. \item \textbf{Context- and predictor-dependent profiling.} We show effective profiling is dynamic and predictor-specific, not static or predictor-agnostic. \end{enumerate}